apache/maven-site/content/markdown/guides/mini/guide-resolver-transport.md

 under the License.
 -->

-Historically, since Maven 2.x the only transport used by Maven was Maven Wagon, and Resolver did "wrap" it (in maven-resolver-transport-wagon) module, but Wagon is deeply integrated with old Plexus DI container and many of not all of it's configuration are bound to be set in Plexus XML, that is not type safe, nor validated nor future-proof.
+Historically, since Maven 2.x, the only transport used by Maven was Maven Wagon.
+Since introduction of Resolver in Maven 3.x it did "wrap" it (in maven-resolver-transport-wagon) module, and continued to use it.
+Still, Wagon is deeply integrated with old Plexus DI container and many of not all of its configuration are bound to be set in Plexus XML, that is not type safe, nor validated nor future-proof.

+**Starting with Maven 3.9.0 release, the "default transport" (the default transport used by Maven Resolver) changed from ancient Wagon to modern transport-http aka "native HTTP" transport.**

 Take a peek at Resolver [architecture diagram](https://maven.apache.org/resolver/) and the "transport" box contains several implementations, and this number will increase.

-**Starting with Maven 3.9.0 release, the "default transport" (the default transport used by Maven Resolver) changed from ancient Wagon to modern transport-http aka "native HTTP" transport.**

 Resolver contains configuration for many aspects that cover transport as well (see the keys prefixed with "aether.connector.").
 They can be found on [resolver configuration page](https://maven.apache.org/resolver/configuration.html).

-## Switching between transports
+## Switching Between Transports

 The transport used by resolver can be controlled using `-Dmaven.resolver.transport` user property, where accepted values are `native` (the default), `wagon` (uses legacy Wagon) and `auto` (delegates to resolver to sort